MCT-master/mct-master.github.io/_posts/2019-04-03-Advanced-collaborative-spaces-and-tele-immersive-systems.md

 ### Questions, answers and reflections
 The Q&A's from the students though were mainly addressed to his visions and ideas of tele-immersive systems and how distant they are from now, in years.
-One question was if mixed reality and collaborative spaces are competing in some way, but Leif stresses their complementary role towards each other.
-One of the applied examples of multi-view, tele-immersive systems is the concept of the travel bureau: Beside the near-natural-virtual communication environment through a multi-view perspective on the landscape and happenings of the touristic event, it would of course also include a corresponding soundscape.
-Technically seen most of Leif Arne's approaches are already possible, but just expensive on a mass scale.
-External factors might accelerate the research when it comes to travelling, the days in which these 'vacation scenarios' becoming real are not that far away.
+One question was if mixed reality and collaborative spaces would then compete in some way, but Leif stresses their complementary role towards each other.
+It is about studying and finding the connecting dots, a collaboration of different systems and approaches.
+Another questions was addressed to one of the applied examples of these so called 'multi-view-architectures', it is the concept of the travel bureau: Beside the near-natural-virtual communication environment through a multi-view perspective on the landscape and  sensoral integration into the happenings of an touristic event, it would of course also include a corresponding soundscape.
+Technically seen most of Leif Arne's approaches are already possible, but some of them are still too expensive for a mass market.
+External factors could eventually accelerate research, and the days when these "vacation scenarios" become real are most likely closer than we think and want.